Barry England: Figures in a Landscape

 Figures in a Landscape was England's first novel.
 Published by Jonathan Cape in the summer of 1968, it was hailed by critics as an exemplary addition to the literature of escape.
 Two professional soldiers, Ansell and MacConnachie, have escaped from a column of POWs in an unnamed country in the tropics.
 Safety across the border lies 400 miles away; in the meantime, they must make their way through alien territory, battling the climate and the terrain as well as the enemy's soldiers and helicopters.
 The Times called the book "a fiercely masochistic accomplishment" and concluded another review as follows:

-In 1970 the novel was made into the film a film directed by Joseph Losey with Robert Shaw and Malcolm McDowell in the two main roles.
+In 1970 the novel was made into a film directed by Joseph Losey with Robert Shaw and Malcolm McDowell in the two main roles.
 According to The Times, England had been working on a second novel provisionally entitled The Other Woman, but it is unclear whether this book ever saw the light of day.